Pleasantville (film): Production

 This was the first time that a new feature film was created by scanning and digitizing recorded film footage for the purpose of removing or manipulating colors.
 The black-and-white-meets-color world portrayed in the movie was filmed entirely in color; in all, approximately 163,000 frames of 35 mm footage were scanned, in order to selectively desaturate and adjust contrast digitally.
 The scanning was done in Los Angeles by Cinesite, utilizing a Spirit DataCine for scanning at 2K resolution and a MegaDef Colour Correction System from Pandora International.
-Principal Photography took place from March 1 to July 2, 1997.
+Principal photography took place from March 1 to July 2, 1997.

 The death of camera operator Brent Hershman, who fell asleep driving home after a 19-hour workday on the set of the film, resulted in a wrongful death suit, claiming that New Line Cinema, New Line Productions and Juno Pix Inc. were responsible for the death as a result of the lengthy work hours imposed on the set.
-In response to Hershman's death, crew members launched a petition for “Brent’s Rule”, which would limit workdays to a maximum of 14 hours; the petition was ultimately unsuccessful.
+In response to Hershman's death, crew members launched a petition for 'Brent’s Rule', which would limit workdays to a maximum of 14 hours; the petition was ultimately unsuccessful.

 The film is dedicated to Hershman, as well as to director Ross's mother, Gail, and actor J. T. Walsh, who also died before the film's release.

-Shortly before and during the film's release, an online contest was held to visit the real Pleasantville, Iowa.
-Over 30,000 people entered.
-The winner, who remained anonymous, declined the trip and opted to receive the $10,000 cash prize instead.